-My research focuses on the biosynthesis, evolution and physiological function of specialized metabolites in different plants species with special focus on the superfamily of cytochromes P450 (CYPs) and their redox partner, the NADPH-dependent cytochrome P450 oxidoreductase (POR).
-Together, these membrane-bound enzymes play key roles in metabolite biosynthesis, which ultimately allow plants to respond and interact with their biotic and abiotic environment.
+My research focuses on the biosynthesis, evolution and physiological function of specialized metabolites in plants.
+I have a special focus on the superfamily of cytochromes P450 (CYPs), their redox partner, the NADPH-dependent cytochrome P450 oxidoreductase (POR), and UDP-glycosyltransferases.
+Together, these enzymes play key roles in metabolite biosynthesis, which ultimately allow plants to respond and interact with their biotic and abiotic environment.

 Cyanogenic glucosides, a class of amino acid-derived defense compounds, are biosynthesized by the combined action of CYPs, POR and UDP-glycosyltransferases.
 The biosynthetic pathway has evolved independently in different linages and provide a unique system to study genetic signatures behind specialized metabolite biosynthesis and evolution.